agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ```ts
 const MY_SELECTOR = MY_COLLECTION.createSelector('mySelector', 'itemKey');
 ```
-At first, we have to define a unique `key/name` to identify the created Selector later.
+First, we have to define a unique `key/name` to identify the created Selector later.
-Such `key` is for instance required to remove or access the Selector.
+Such `key` is, for instance, required to remove or access the Selector.
 ```ts
 const MY_SELECTOR = MY_COLLECTION.getSelector('mySelector');
 ```